 - Auction Draft – New for 2018 Auction Drafters

-If we’re being honest with each other (which we should be, I mean we’re practically friends now) each of NFL, Yahoo and ESPN has their perks and downfalls.
+If we’re being honest with each other (which we should be, I mean we’re practically friends now) each of NFL, Yahoo and ESPN have their perks and downfalls.

-The biggest issue I found online when trying to compare the three were that not many people truly evaluated the pieces that fantasy football fans use on a daily basis.
+The biggest issue I found online when trying to compare the three was that not many people truly evaluated the pieces that fantasy football fans use on a daily basis.